OxfordRSE/IntroUnitTestingCourse/README.md

 - [Git](https://git-scm.com/) installed on your computer
 - [Python](https://www.python.org/downloads/) installed on your computer, v3.5 or newer
 - a text editor installed on your computer.
 If you don't have a favourite, we suggest [VS Code](https://code.visualstudio.com/) and the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
+- Configure GitHub with [SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) so that you can write to your repository.

 If you already have Python installed on your computer, you can check which version you have by opening a terminal (on macOS or Linux) or a command prompt (on Windows) and typing